Governance

 Promotion structure

-Regarding information security, the Head of the Global Business Process and IT Innovation HQ, as the Group Information Security Officer, supervises the overall status of information security management in the OMRON Group.
+Regarding information security, the head of Global Business Process and IT Innovation HQ - the Managing Executive Officer, Senior General Manager of the HQ - serves as the Group Information Security Officer, supervising the overall status of information security management in the OMRON Group.
 Underneath, Information Security Responsible Department is responsible for grasping the overall status of information security management in the OMRON Group and planning and promoting the overall measures necessary for the OMRON Group.
-For product security, as part of product quality assurance, Product Security Responsible Department has been established under the supervisory of the Head of the Global Procurement, Quality, and Logistics HQ to strengthen it.
-Similarly, regarding management of confidential and personal information, the Head of the Global Risk Management and Legal HQ as the person responsible, grasps the trends in laws and regulations of each country and the situation of the OMRON Group in the affiliated departments and promotes necessary measures.

 At the OMRON Group, should we have cybersecurity beaches in and out of Japan, we report the cases to the CSIRT (Computer Security Incident Response Team) located in Japan.

-In fiscal 2022, there were no serious incidents that affected our business.
+In fiscal 2023, there were no serious incidents that affected our business.

 Protection of personal information